sjlouw/sjlouw.github.io/source/_posts/2014-12-14-ospf-lsas-areas-networks-timers.markdown

 2. If multiple ABR's only one will perform NSSA Type7 to Type5 translation, based on ABR with highest **Router-ID**.

+3. If the Forwarding Address (FA) = 0.0.0.0, it means traffic MUST be sent towards **Advertising Router** address to reach destination.

-3. If the Forwarding Address (FA) for an external prefix is NOT reachable/filtered, the router will NOT install it into the route table nor will it translate Type7 to Type5 LSA's.
+4. If the Forwarding Address (FA) for an external prefix is NOT reachable/filtered, the router will NOT install it into the route table nor will it translate Type7 to Type5 LSA's.
 This can be "fixed" by `area <AREA_NUM> nssa suppress-fa` on the ABR, thus setting the FA to itself (0.0.0.0).

 ###OSPF Network Types:
 * Broadcast - Multicast Hellos